deltaswapio/deltaswap/SECURITY.md

 - Allow selective shutdown of only the affected code (while leaving everything else fully functional)
 - No additional attack surface (only less attack surface during existential crisis)
 - No additional gas cost paid by users of Wormhole
-- No additional process or keys to distribute or manage for Guardians
+- No additional process or keys to distribute or manage for Phylaxs
 - For known shutdown cases, a shutdown contract with disabled capabilities can be pre-deployed on chain, making the governance proposal easier to produce and approve.
 - For unknown shutdown cases, a temporary patch can be developed to disable only the affected functionality.